dipeshpatel306/effective-adventure/README.md

 3. Start apache with `DocumentRoot` set to `~/dev/hsn-core/app/webroot` (edit it in apache's `httpd.conf`).

 4. Access `localhost` in your web browser and you should see the app come up.
-If you get an error about `_cake_core_ cache` not being able to write a directory, try chaning permissions on `app/tmp` to full rw for all users, e.g.
+If you get an error about `_cake_core_ cache` not being able to write a directory, try changing permissions on `app/tmp` to full rw for all users, e.g.

         $ chmod -R 777 ~/dev/hsn-core/app/tmp

 The local app initializes with just one admin account `admin@hipaa.com/trustno1` and some necessary seed data.
 From there you can create other clients and add data from inside the app.

 For running BSN or HSN against the `bsn` branch, do the following: